jamesquinlan/dsc-techstack/topics/linkedIn.md

-4. Highlight achievement in "Experience" Section.
+4. Highlight achievement in the "Experience" Section.
 Expand on key achievements found in your resume.
-Use a keyword cloud tag to get a list of keywords to sprinkle into profile.
+Use a keyword cloud tag to get a list of keywords to sprinkle into the profile.

-5. Get your own custom LinkedIn url.
+5. Get your own custom LinkedIn URL.

-Edit your profile, get your linkedIn url.
+Edit your profile, get your LinkedIn URL.